CI Relationships

 You can determine an impact direction of CI relationships when specifying the Source CI and Recipient CI.
 According to the established relationship, if any of the source CIs degrades or becomes unavailable, the recipient CI is affected.

-Add a new CI relationship
+Create a CI relationship

-To establish a new CI Relationship, complete the following steps:
+To establish a new CI relationship, complete the following steps:

 - Navigate to CMDB → CI Relationships.